How to Unclog a Cart When Your Vape Stops Hitting

 Why Ceramic Beats Wire

 Ceramic coils provide even heat distribution across the entire wicking surface.
 Wire coils create hot spots that caramelize oil into future clogs.
-Mood uses premium ceramic exclusively for this reason, avoiding issues common with refillable carts using cheaper coils.

 Less residue buildup means longer periods between maintenance.
 When clogs do occur, they clear more easily without damaging the coil.